manwar/theweeklychallenge/content/blog/map-tube-experimental.md

 <br>

-This attribute would capture the units for the `distamce` and the `duration`, something like below:
+This attribute would capture the units for the `distance` and the `duration`, something like below:

 <br>